wang296/IR2015/project.md

 	* Quality requirement is the same as research papers, i.e., in formal written English and rigorous paper format.
 	* Due on the last week of course **before** project presentation.

-An official rubric for the final report and rubric for the project presentation will be provided after project proposal due.
+The official rubric for the final report and rubric for the project presentation is provided [here](#rubric).

 Note that you are required to use the provided templates for your project proposal and final report.
 See the [Resources]({{site.baseurl}}/resources.html) page for the template and example file.